-(D) The following example illustrates the application of paragraph (a)(4)(iii) of this section.
-Taxpayer E and Taxpayer E's spouse travel from New York to Boston to attend a series of business meetings.
-E's spouse is not an employee of E, does not travel to Boston for a bona fide business purpose of E, and the expenses would not otherwise be deductible.
-While in Boston, E and E's spouse go out to dinner.
-Under section 274(m)(3) and paragraph (a)(4)(iii) of this section, the expenses associated with the food and beverages consumed by E's spouse are not deductible.
-Therefore, the cost of E's spouse's dinner is not deductible.
-E may deduct 50 percent of the expense associated with the food and beverages E consumed while on business travel if E meets the requirements in sections 162 and 274, including section 274(k) and (d).
+(D) Example.
+The following example illustrates the application of paragraph (a)(4)(iii) of this section:

+(1)Example.
+Taxpayer F, a sole proprietor, and Taxpayer F's spouse travel from New York to Boston to attend a series of business meetings related to F's trade or business.
+F's spouse is not an employee of F, does not travel to Boston for a bona fide business purpose of F, and the expenses would not otherwise be deductible.
+While in Boston, F and F's spouse go out to dinner.
+Under section 274(m)(3) and paragraph (a)(4)(iii) of this section, the expenses associated with the food and beverages consumed by F's spouse are not deductible.
+Therefore, the cost of F's spouse's dinner is not deductible.
+F may deduct 50 percent of the expense associated with the food and beverages F consumed while on business travel if F meets the requirements in sections 162 and 274, including section 274(k) and (d).